Is Stock Market Timing a Smart Investment Strategy?

 Of course there are no guarantees when it comes to investing.
 There’s always risk and volatility involved.
 However, one of the most tried and true methods for building wealth has been a buy-and-hold strategy when it comes to stock investing.

 When an investor lets their money grow, it has the chance to weather short-term ups and downs and grow over time.
-On average, the S&P 500, often used as a market benchmark, has grown 7% a year after adjusting for inflation.
+On average, the S&P 500, often used as a market benchmark, has grown about 7% per year after adjusting for inflation.
 That doesn’t mean a person can predict what will happen this year, or even in the next 10 years, but looking at long term trends can give them a better sense of market dynamics.

 An individual might put off investing because they want to pay off all debts first or achieve other goals, like buying a house.
 In some cases, that might be true, like paying off high-interest credit cards or saving for a short-term goal, such as a three to six-month emergency fund.